[The following appeared in the Americal Division newspaper, the Southern

 2. Warning Order -- designate a target number.

-3. Location of Target (Polar plot or shift from reference point can also be used.)
+3. Location of Target (Polar plot or shift from reference point

 Coordinates.